hippke/sgl/README.md

 (work in progress)

-- `sgl.ipynb` iPython notebook to create a finding chart for a given star and time
+- `sgl_chart.ipynb` iPython notebook to create a finding chart for a given star and time
+- `sgl_lib.py` Python library to calculate positions and astrometric scatter
 - `numbers_in_paper.ipynb` iPython notebook to reproduce the numbers in the paper